 Quite possibly the most bizarre hypnomatic movie I’ve ever had the confusion of watching.
-Only the Japanese, and I mean, only the Japanese are capable of this level of tumour enduring, surreal, pulp nonsense.
+Only the Japanese, and I mean, only the Japanese are capable of this level of tumour ensuring, surreal, pulp nonsense.
 And of course it just had to come from Toho, the studio behind the Godzilla movies (this movie even out-weirds Godzilla vs Hedorah 1971 – which is pretty fucking weird).
-Imagine if the The Might Boosh had sex with Muppet Labs.
+Imagine if the The Mighty Boosh had sex with Muppet Labs.

 Without even mentioning the plot this movie is just so out there, so unconventional, on every conceivable level that saying it’s a movie is one of the only things you can say with any degree of confidence.
 Nothing fits together at all.
 The filmmakers (clearly fucked up on all the drugs) deploy all manner of erratic editing techniques, colour filters, slow motion, stop motion, split screen, lurid expressionist sets and mat-paintings, a score that lurches between romanticism, saloon piano, swing, and children’s sing-along …, oh and Sesame Street style animation vignettes.
 It’s just total hallucination-town from start to end.
 The filmmakers seem determined to cram every possible aspect of genre, production, photography, and post production into one paper and smoke the shit out of it.
 It’s quite incredible.